smart-data-models/dataModel.Weather/WeatherForecast/doc/new_spec_EN-US.md

 }
 ```
 #### WeatherForecast NGSI-LD key-values Example
 Here is an example of a WeatherForecast in JSON-LD format as key-values.
-This is compatible with NGSI-LD when not using options and returns the context data of an individual entity.
+This is compatible with NGSI-LD when  using `options=keyValues` and returns the context data of an individual entity.
 ```json
 {
     "id": "urn:ngsi-ld:WeatherForecast:Spain-WeatherForecast-46005_2016-12-01T18:00:00_2016-12-02T00:00:00",